Forensic Scientist

 What type of factors make it particularly hard to determine the time of death?

-Asked by Lee about 11 years ago
+Asked by Lee over 11 years ago

 Well, time and a moist environment definitely don't help, but I'm afraid that's a question for a pathologist.
 Sorry I can't be more help.